 Plates can also strike

-visible on the surface, of the actual plate boundaries
+surface, of the actual plate boundaries far below), and

-tectonic fault that causes little or no perceived
+movement along a tectonic fault that causes little or no

 This relatively new theory of "plate tectonics" is a beautiful one, because it explains so much at once, which is what good science is supposed to do.
 The theory takes sea-floor spreading, continental drift, mountain building, earthquakes and volcanic activity and ties them together.
 Indeed, the theory explains why the continents exist at all.
 Without plate tectonics creating rock piles, most of our planet would erode below sea level in a few tens of millions of years.